TradeInsight-Info/tibacktester/README.md

-# TI-Backtester
+# TIBacktester
 > A fork of Pybroker, to add more analysis features and focusing on backtesting.

-> Why a new fork of pybroker, pybroker is a great backtest library, we forcked it to bring more flexibility and features to customize and meet our needs.
+> Why a new fork of pybroker, pybroker is a great backtest library,
+> we forcked it to bring more flexibility and features to customize and meet our needs.

 ## Algorithmic Trading in Python with Machine Learning

 Are you looking to enhance your trading strategies with the power of Python and machine learning?
-Then you need to check out **TI-Backtester**!
+Then you need to check out **TIBacktester**!
 This Python framework is designed for developing algorithmic trading strategies, with a focus on strategies that use machine learning.
-With TI-Backtester, you can easily create and fine-tune trading rules, build powerful models, and gain valuable insights into your strategy’s performance.
+With TIBacktester, you can easily create and fine-tune trading rules, build powerful models, and gain valuable insights into your strategy’s performance.